Dean was a former member of the Manson Family and father of Manson Clan member Ruth Ann Moorehouse.

 In 1939, Dean married Audrey Lucile Sirpless, and they had four children; Kathleen Adair (1940), Deane Thomas (1941), Sharon Lee (1945) and Ruth Ann (1952).
 After Dean and Audrey’s divorce in 1967, the two oldest children broke off contact with Dean, and he only had contact with his two youngest children.

 In 1967, Dean met Charles Manson.
-Manson was hitchhiking, and Dean picked him up and took him home where Manson met Dean’s daughter, Ruth Ann Moorehouse, who later became a member of the Manson family.
+Manson was hitchhiking, and Dean picked him up and took him home, where Manson met Dean’s daughter, Ruth Ann Moorehouse, who later became a member of the Manson Family.
 Read more about Dean, Ruth Ann Moorehouse and Manson here.

 Not long after, his then 16-year-old daughter, Ruth Ann Moorehouse, married a bus driver.
-According to Ruth, the marriage lasted a day and Ruth joined the Manson family.
+According to Ruth, the marriage lasted a day and Ruth joined the Manson clan.
 Dean went after Ruth to get her back.
 He found Ruth and Manson at Beach Boys drummer Dennis Wilson’s house.
-He initially wanted to kill Manson but the charismatic Manson converted him and Dean also became a follower of Manson.
+He initially wanted to kill Manson, but the charismatic Manson converted him and Dean also became a follower of Manson.
 As the story goes, Dean confronted Manson, Manson got down on his knees and kissed Dean’s feet.

 Road Trip with Tex Watson